musictheory/NilScript/README.md

 ### <a name="property-init"></a>Initialization

-During `+alloc`, NilScript initializes all instance variables to one of the following values based on its type:
+During `+alloc`, NilScript initializes all properties to one of the following values based on its type:

     Boolean         -> false
     Number          -> 0
     everything else -> null

 This allows Number instance variables to be used in math operations without the fear of `undefined` being converted to `NaN` by the JavaScript engine.

 ### <a name="property-compiler"></a>Behind the Scenes (Properties/ivars)